luketimothyjones/s3-site-size/README.md

 ----
 ### Functionality in brief

 #### WordPress Core

 S3 Site Size works in part by hooking into WordPress's 'pre_get_space_used' filter.
 This allows other plugins to seemlessly pull the information from S3 (plus the site's local space usage).

+#### Pro-Sites Integration

+If you have Pro-Sites installed on your network, S3 Site Size will automatically overwrite the Pro-Sites dashboard display.

 #### Shortcodes